 Over six years the iCMLf have awarded 48 grants to enable CML diagnostics to be expanded and enhanced at a local level.
 This gives both physicians and patients the knowledge to make meaningful decisions on treatment.
 In 2018 the Foundation will offer 10 grants with funding of up to $10,000.

-Applications will close on the 30th of July 2018.
+Applications will close on August 17, 2018.
 Proposals are welcome to email@example.com.

 Read more for further information on how to apply.